 The Indigenous Solidarity Working Group, comprising parishioners and friends, is interested in the complex and myriad issues surrounding Indigenous People in Canada, and in particular relating to our urban Indigenous neighbours.

-It’s been ten years since the Truth and Reconciliation Commission of Canada and their 94 Calls to Action.
-Little progress has been made: What is the wider commitment to change across Canada?
-Where do we go from here?
-Engaging presentations and discussion with three prominent leaders from the First Nations’ community – Douglas Sanderson, of the Opaskwayak Cree Nation of Manitoba, UofT law professor and Visiting Indigenous Scholar at the Church of the Redeemer; Douglas Sinclair, of the Peguis First Nation of Manitoba and publisher of Indigenous Watchdog; and The Venerable Rosalyn Kantlaht’ant Elm, chaplain from Six Nations are part of this opportunity to listen and learn hosted by the Indigenous Solidary Working Group of the Church of the Redeemer.
+ReconciliAction Symposium – Engaging presentations and discussion with three prominent leaders from the First Nations’ community – Douglas Sanderson, of the Opaskwayak Cree Nation of Manitoba, UofT law professor and Visiting Indigenous Scholar at the Church of the Redeemer; Douglas Sinclair, of the Peguis First Nation of Manitoba and publisher of Indigenous Watchdog; and The Venerable Rosalyn Kantlaht’ant Elm, chaplain from Six Nations held on Saturday, May 24, 2025.

 About the Indigenous Solidarity Working Group